 Spanish Phrases for Hotels & Accommodations

-Although nowadays it’s easier to make reservations before your trip, there may be some situations where you need to use your Spanish to communicate with staff and others in your hotel.
+Although nowadays it’s easier to make reservations before your trip, there may be some situations where you need to speak Spanish to communicate with staff and others in your hotel.
 Here are some essential phrases applicable to this context:

 - Tengo una reservación a nombre de… – I have a reservation for…